Fats Waller: Early career

+Recordings

-Via his friend Clarence Williams, a Tin Pan Alley music publisher, Waller became involved with the new recording label Okeh Records.
+Via his friend Clarence Williams, a Tin Pan Alley music publisher, Waller became involved with the new recording label Okeh Records in 1922.
 He was originally slated to accompany Sara Martin in "Sugar Blues", but failed to attend the recording session; Williams played instead, which launched his performing career.
-Williams convinced Fred Hager, the head of artists and repertoire for Okeh, to try Waller again, and his first recordings were "Muscle Shoals Blues" and "Birmingham Blues" in October 1922.
+Williams convinced Fred Hager, the head of artists and repertoire for Okeh, to try Waller again, and his first recordings were "Muscle Shoals Blues" and "Birmingham Blues" in late 1922.
+(Note: Sources suggest either October 21 or December 1922.)
 In December he accompanied Martin in "Mama's Got the Blues" and "Last Go Round Blues".
 James P. Johnson got Waller work recording piano rolls for QRS, the first of which was "Got to Cool My Doggies Now", recorded in March 1923.
 In the summer of that year Waller began composing original pieces, his first being "Wildcat Blues", with lyrics by Williams.
 The pair collaborated on over 70 songs during the subsequent five years, including "Squeeze Me".